SCRIM® reaches gold standard

 WDM® continue to build SCRIM and recently exported its first machine to the USA, where it is undergoing trials with the Federal Highways Administration.

-The Company chairman, John Gardiner, son of the founder, says several attempts have been made to copy SCRIM, but there’s only one original.
+The Company chairman, John Gardiner, son of the founder, says several attempts have been made to copy SCRIM machines, but there’s only one original.

 “SCRIM® has been successful because it delivers reliable and reproducible data and enables highway engineers at both national and local level to target where to spend their budget most effectively“, he says.